 Staff who come into contact with students, whether they be academic tutors, departmental secretaries, ancillary staff, residential tutors or welfare advisers have a capacity to impact on the wellbeing of students.
 Basic tenets of effective support include being 'appropriately available' i.e. being clear about the boundaries of your particular role.
-It may be useful to spend time listening to a student but knowing when to refer them to someone more appropriate is just as essential.
+It may be useful to spend a little time listening to a student but knowing when to refer them to someone more appropriate is just as essential.
 For guidance on supporting students, check out this helpful e-learning package, introduced by the Actor and Presenter, Alexander Armstrong: http://learning.cwmt.org.uk

 Many concerns presented by students can be usefully dealt with during, for example, a general discussion or a tutorial.
 However, there are some circumstances where it may be appropriate to refer the student on to the Counselling Service.
 Guidelines include: